-Despite less play, children's use of imagination increases over two decadesMay 30th, 2012 in Psychology & Psychiatry /
+Despite less play, children's use of imagination increases over two decadesMay 30, 2012 in Medicine & Health / Psychology & Psychiatry

 Children today may be busier than ever, but Case Western Reserve University psychologists have found that their imagination hasn't suffered in fact, it appears to have increased.